shariqazeem/AEGIS/README.md

 ## 📜 License

-MIT License - Built for the Gradient Hackathon
+MIT License - Built for the Gradient "Build your own AI Lab" Hackathon

 ---